Reactions to Alcohol

 It is not unusual to experience allergy-like symptoms following ingestion of alcohol.
 The reaction can be very specific, for example to a certain type of wine, or can be caused by different types of alcohol.

 True allergy to alcohol is extremely rare, although cases of skin rash reactions have been recorded.
-More often, the alcohol molecule exacerbates underlying conditions such as asthma, urticaria and rhinitis because it opens up blood vessels.
-Allergic people may get wheezy, headaches and skin flushes.
+More often, alcohol exacerbates underlying conditions such as asthma, urticaria and rhinitis because it opens up blood vessels.
+Sensitive people may get wheezy, headaches and skin flushes.
+(Urticaria is the medical name given to a red, raised itchy rash like hives.)

 Alcohol also increases the permeability of the gut, which allows more food molecules into the body.
 This may explain the reactions of mildly food sensitive individuals who may not react to the food alone but only when it is combined with alcohol.